-When you choose our hosted authenticator model, we are your passkey sign on provider.
-Your app sends an OIDC request to our API and we do the rest, including serving pages or in-app browser tabs to the user and providing client and server-side code to orchestrate the passkey-based sign on.
+We serve the pages or in-app browser tabs to the user and provide client and server-side code to orchestrate the passkey enrollment and sign on.
 Once finished, we return an OIDC code and token to your app.

 Note: with this flow, your users’ passkeys are under the beyondidentity.com origin, just as would be the case with other commercial IDPs

-Embedded SDK: More control, but we still handle the details
+Embedded SDK: more control, but we still handle the complexity

-In the self-hosted model using our SDKs, your app still sends an OIDC request to our API.
-What's different is that we send the passkey authentication challenge back to your app so that you can control the user experience, in particular the experience for selecting which passkey to use.
+In this model, your app still sends an OIDC request to Beyond Identity.
+What's different is that we send the passkey authentication challenge back to your app so that you can control the user experience:

-Once a passkey has been selected, your app then invokes our SDK, which talks to our backend to complete the authentication sequence with the user.
+To implement these experiences, you'll need to create `/bind` and `/bi-authenticate` routes in your app to support enrollment and authentication.
+Within these routes, your app invokes our SDK, which talks to our backend to complete the binding and authentication sequences with the user.
 Upon successful authentication, as with the Beyond Identity hosted model, we return an OIDC code and token to your app.

 Note: In this model, the users’ passkeys are under your app’s origin, but we still keep user and credential information safe in your Beyond Identity tenant, so that your app does not need to store users or key information

-Using either of the above models, your app can have universal passkey based sign on through a third-party identity provider as well.
+Using either of the above deployment models, your app can implement passkey based sign on through a third-party identity provider as well.
 You can configure your IDP to delegate authentication to Beyond Identity using our integration guides.
 This model lets you benefit from your IDP’s policies and SSO while ensuring your users can sign in with our passkey-based experience.